 - KYC for 3rd Party Agent

-Moving down the customer journey, it is also important to run identity verification when a customer makes significant changes to their account.
+Moving down the customer journey, it is also important to run identity verification when a customer makes significant changes to their account besides in-person activities like applying for a loan.
 This includes password reset, change of security questions, and change of address.
 These actions are basic account management activities that could leave the customer vulnerable to unwanted hacks and account takeover.
 Identity verification should be done to ensure it’s the customer actually requesting such changes.

 Identity verification should be arranged sequentially as triggers for a flag.
 For example, If there’s a sudden large transfer of money from an account or multiple failed attempts to try login into an account.